 If you’re already in Europe, most of the low-cost airlines fly to Berlin for a ridiculously low price.
 For example, you can fly round trip from Edinburgh or London to Berlin for $32!
 FYI, that’s one of the reasons I love living in Edinburgh.
 Conversely, you can fly round trip from Berlin to nearly every country in Europe for under $50 (depending on the dates, of course).

-On our last trip, Laura and I got a Flixbus from Hamburg.
+On my last trip, I got a Flixbus from Hamburg.
 The trip lasted three and a quarter hours and cost a whopping $10 each.

 Once you get to Berlin, you’ll probably want to get the Berlin WelcomeCard.
 This gets you free transportation and discount tickets to 200 attractions.
 There’s also a premium, all-inclusive card which gives you free access to 31 attractions in town, including the hop-on, hop-off bus tour and a boat tour.
 Both cards are available for 2 to 6 days.
 The regular card starts at $26 for 48 hours, and the all-inclusive card starts at $99 for 48 hours.
 If you’re on a budget, stick to the regular card.
 If you’re planning to use public transportation a lot and visit at least one or two attractions, the card is worth it.